Skip to main content

 • You may have the opportunity to take naps during breaks before or after your full/long sleep, which may help you feel more alert or rested.

-• Nap of up to 2 hours can be a good way to prepare for night shift.
-Allow yourself at least 30 minutes after waking to overcome groggier and less clear-headed feelings.
+• A nap of up to two hours can be a good way to prepare for a night shift.
+Allow yourself at least 30 minutes after waking to overcome grogginess and become fully alert.

-• Exposing yourself to as much light as possible on your night shift will help body with its natural day-night light cycle.
-Avoid turning off lights in the office or turning the brightness down of devices during night shift.
+• Expose yourself to as much light as possible on your night shift.
+This will help your body with its natural day-night light cycle.
+Avoid turning off office lights or reducing the brightness of devices during night shift.

-• Limit caffeine.
+• Limit your caffeine intake.
 Drinking coffee/tea at the beginning of the shift will help promote alertness.
 However, do not consume caffeine later in the shift.

-• Keep your bedroom as dark as possible even if you are sleeping at daytime.
+• Keep your bedroom as dark as possible, even if you are sleeping in the daytime.

-You can be also in touch with the ITF through free ITF Wellbeing app or ITF Wellbeing Facebook page to get guidance on issues related to sleep.
+You can also get in touch with the ITF using the free ITF Wellbeing app or ITF Wellbeing Facebook page to get guidance on good sleep.